-We love this traditional A-frame backpacking tent.
+We love this traditional A-frame 2-person tent.
 It weighs less than 3 pounds and packs down small.
 Has mesh doors and a venting system for keeping cool in the heat and evaporating moisture overnight.
 Wide enough to store gear inside the tent overnight.
 Trekking poles or sticks can be used for setup.

 This tent uses trekking poles in the setup, which might already be part of your gear.